kingsleyiwuchukwu/requirement-analysis/README.md

 - Define **acceptance criteria** to ensure requirements are testable.
 - Create **traceability matrices** to track requirements through design, development, and testing.

+## 🧩 Types of Requirements

+In software engineering, requirements are generally categorized into two major types: **Functional** and **Non-functional**.
+Both are crucial to building a successful system.

+---

+### ⚙️ Functional Requirements

+**Definition:**
+Functional requirements describe **what the system should do** — the specific behaviors, features, and functions the application must support.

+**Examples from Booking Management Project:**

+- 🔍 **Property Search:**
+  Users can search for properties using filters such as location, price range, and availability.

+- 👤 **User Registration & Login:**
+  Users can create an account, log in securely, and manage their profile.

+- 🏠 **Property Listings:**
+  The system should display available properties with details like images, price, location, and amenities.

+- 📅 **Booking System:**
+  Users can select available dates, confirm bookings, and view their booking history.

+- 📨 **Email Notification:**
+  A confirmation email is sent to the user immediately after a booking is completed.

+---

+### 🛡️ Non-functional Requirements

+**Definition:**
+Non-functional requirements define **how the system performs** rather than specific behaviors.
+They focus on the system's quality attributes like speed, scalability, and security.

+**Examples from Booking Management Project:**

+- 🚀 **Performance:**
+  Pages should load in under 2 seconds, even under heavy load (e.g: 1000 concurrent users).

+- 🔐 **Security:**
+  Passwords must be encrypted.
+The system should prevent common vulnerabilities (e.g., SQL injection, XSS).

+- 📈 **Scalability:**
+  The system must be able to scale horizontally to support increased traffic during peak periods.

+- 📱 **Usability:**
+  The interface should be intuitive, with mobile responsiveness as a priority.

+- ☁️ **Reliability:**
+  The system must maintain 99.9% uptime and support automatic recovery from failures.

+---

+> *While functional requirements define "what" the system does, non-functional requirements define "how well" the system performs those tasks.*